 Eliza’s family along with her production was growing.
 She was able to send a substantial export of indigo to England in in return the Mother Country responded with the bounty to Carolina planters in an effort to cut out the French from dominating the market.(1)

 By the beginning of the American Revolution, Indigo made up 1/3 the exports from South Carolina.
 In less than fifty years the market had grown substantially.
-However, the tension with the British and the establishment of the East India Trading Company lead to the diminishing of the Carolina Indigo trade.
+However, the tension with the British and the establishment of the East India Trading Company led to the diminishing of the Carolina indigo trade.

 Today, indigo is an important symbol in South Carolina.
 It is the state’s official color and is seen on the state’s flag.
 Eliza Lucas Pinckney had an impact on South Carolina that is lasting.
 In 1989, Eliza was the first woman inducted into the South Carolina Business Hall of Fame, for her contributions to South Carolina’s agriculture.(1)